idossha/TI-CSC/README.md

 ---

-On the To Do list:

-[] figure out why MATLAB Runtime does not work on silicon [] figure out GUI solution for silicon
-[] figure out a solution for better placement for ROI & Montage JSONs [] create an in house fsl image to replace exisitng image.
-Must used Ubuntu 20.04 [] create an in house freesurfer image to be used.
-Version 7.4.1 [] improve optimizer prompting to behave similarly to analyzer [] figure out a way to eliminate nvim popups
-[] figure out FSL GUI problem
-[] add similar ROI analysis but to patches of cortex with different atlases [] add GUI to pipeline to replace prompting

----

 Compatible with: Linux, Windows, macOS (intel) Currently MATLAB Runtime and GUI functionality do not work on ARM architecture (Apple silicon).
 Please ping if you encounter bugs.